 Lecturer at the Department of Neurobiology, Care Science and Society, PhD in Medical Sciences (epidemiology and biostatistics), Registered Physiotherapist with a specialisation in Orthopedic Manual Therapy

 I gained my degree in physiotherapy from Karolinska Institutet in 1987 and have until 2008 worked as a clinician focused on orthopedic manual therapy and sports medicine.
 In 2008 I started my doctoral studies in the Health Care Sciences Postgraduate School, registered at the Institute of Environmental Medicine, KI, and defended my thesis titled “Back and neck pain.
 Factors of importance for the prognosis” in 2013.
 My PhD is in the area of epidemiology and biostatistics.

-Since 2011 I hold a position as a lecturer at the Division of Physiotherapy mainly teaching in the area of musculoskeletal disorders, physical activity/exercise and sports medicine.
+Since 2011 I hold a position as a lecturer at the Division of Physiotherapy mainly teaching and supervising in the physiotherapy bachelor program but also in master level courses.

 Teaching and learning in Higher Education

 PhD in Medical Sciences, Epidemiology and Biostatistics, Karolinska Institutet

 Title: Back and neck pain.
 Factors of importance for the prognosis.